chaos-mesh/website/blog/2021-07-09-chaos-mesh-q&a.md

 ## Join the Chaos Mesh community

 If you are interested in Chaos Mesh and would like to help us improve it, you're welcome to join [our Slack channel](https://slack.cncf.io/) or submit your pull requests or issues to our [GitHub repository](https://github.com/chaos-mesh/chaos-mesh).

-_Jenkins® is a registered trademark of LF Charities Inc._